Choosing the Right Coffee Shop LocationMarch 3, 2023 (Published: December 27, 2011)

 1. Visibility – How visible is your coffeehouse?
 Are you buried in a strip mall or pushed back from the road?
-If you choose to open a coffee shop in a location that’s not very visible, how will you overcome this challenge?
+How will you overcome lack of visibility if you choose to open a coffee shop in a location that’s not very visible?

 2. Easy in & out access – The majority of customers stop by in the morning, and many of these people will be on the way to work.
 Make sure there is an easy and efficient way for these customers to enter and exit your coffee house.

 3. Neighborhood – Know your neighbors.
 Do people in your target market live or work nearby?
 Will they pass your location on the way to work?
 Is there strong pedestrian traffic in the area during your chosen business hours?